-What does it mean when a company is liquidated and what happens to it afterwards?
+What does it mean when a company goes into liquidation?
+What happens to it afterwards?

-If a company is liquidated then its assets, for instance property and stock, are "liquidated" or turned into cash for the creditors of the company.
-This can be done in three ways;
+If a company goes into a liquidation process this means its assets i.e. property and stock, are "liquidated" - turned into cash for payment to the creditors of the company, in order of priority.

 - Creditors Voluntary Liquidation